siyual-park/computer-graphics/external/glfw-3.3.4/README.md

 GLFW supports Windows XP and later and macOS 10.8 and later.
-Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
+Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard control.
 The OSMesa backend requires Mesa 6.3.

 See the [compatibility guide](http://www.glfw.org/docs/latest/compat.html) in the documentation for more information.